moq-wg/moq-transport/draft-lcurley-warp.md

 : Packet loss and queuing caused by degraded or overloaded networks.

-# Segments
-The live stream is split into segments before being transferred over the network.
-Segments are fragmented MP4 files as defined by {{ISOBMFF}}.

-There are two types of segments: initialization and media.

-## Initialization
-Initialization segments contain track metadata but no sample data.

-Initialization segments MUST consist of a File Type Box ('ftyp') followed by a Movie Box ('moov').
-This Movie Box consists of Movie Header Boxes ('mvhd'), Track Header Boxes ('tkhd'), Track Boxes ('trak'), followed by a final Movie Extends Box ('mvex').
-These boxes MUST NOT contain any samples and MUST have a duration of zero.

-Note that a Common Media Application Format Header {{CMAF}} meets all these requirements.

-## Media
-Media segments contain media samples for a single track.

-Media segments MUST consist of a Segment Type Box ('styp') followed by at least one media fragment.
-Each media fragment consists of a Movie Fragment Box ('moof') followed by a Media Data Box ('mdat').
-The Media Fragment Box MUST contain a Movie Fragment Header Box ('mfhd') and Track Box ('trak') with a Track ID ('track_ID') matching a Track Box in the initialization segment.

-Note that a Common Media Application Format Segment {{CMAF}} meets all these requirements.

-### Video
-Media segments containing video data MUST start with an I-frame.
-Media fragments MAY contain a single frame, minimizing latency at the cost of a small increase in segment size.
-Video frames MUST be in decode order.

-### Audio
-Media fragments MAY contain a single group of audio samples, minimizing latency at the cost of a small increase in segment size.

 # Streams
-Warp uses unidirectional QUIC streams to transfer messages and segments over the network.
-The establishment of the QUIC connection is outside the scope of this document.

-An endpoints MAY both send media (producer) and receive media (consumer).
-This is accomplished by sending messages and segments over unidirectional streams.
-Streams contain any number of messages and segments concatenated together.
+Warp uses the QUIC stream API to transfer media.

+Both endpoints MAY create unidirectional QUIC streams.
+An endpoint SHOULD discard any data received over a bidirectional stream.

+Each stream consists of byte data with an eventual final size.
+A stream is reliably delivered in order unless cancelled early with an error code.

+The delivery of each stream is independent.
+The sender can prioritize their delivery ({{prioritization}}); intentionally starving streams in favor of more important streams.

+## Establishment
+A connection is established using WebTransport over HTTP/3 {{WebTransport}}.
+This involves establishing a HTTP/3 connection, issuing a CONNECT request to establish a WebTransport session, and exposing the underlying QUIC stream API while the session is active.

+The application is responsible for authentication based on the CONNECT request.

+The application is responsible for determining if an endpoint is a media producer, consumer, or both.
+A media consumer does not send segments.

-## Messages {#streams-messages}
+## Contents
+Each stream consists of MP4 top-level boxes {{ISOBMFF}} concatenated together.

+* Segments ({{segments}}) contain media samples and additional metadata.
+These are 'ftyp', 'moov', 'styp', 'moof', and 'mdat' boxes.
-Messages are used to control playback or carry metadata about upcoming segments.
+* Messages ({{messages}}) control playback or carry metadata about segments.
+These are 'warp' boxes.

-A Warp Box ('warp') is a top-level MP4 box as defined in {{ISOBMFF}}.
-The contents of this box is a warp message.
-See the messages section ({{messages}}) for the encoding and types available.

-## Segments
-Segments are transferred over streams alongside messages.
-Each segment MUST be preceded by an `init` ({{message-init}}) or `media` ({{message-media}}) message, indicating the type of segment and providing additional metadata.

-The media producer SHOULD send each segment as a unique stream to avoid head-of-line blocking.
-The media producer MAY send multiple segments over a single stream, for simplicity, when head-of-line blocking is desired.

-A segment is the smallest unit of delivery, as the tail of a segment can be safely delayed/dropped without decode errors.
-A future version of Warp will support layered coding (additional QUIC streams) to enable dropping or downscalling frames in the middle of a segment.
+Each 'ftyp' box MUST be preceded by a 'warp' box indicating that it is an initialization segment ({{message-init}}).
+Each 'styp' box MUST be preceded by a 'warp' box indicating that it is a media segment ({{message-segment}}).

+A stream MUST start with a message and MAY contain multiple messages.
+A stream MUST NOT contain multiple segments.

 ## Prioritization
 Warp utilizes precedence to deliver the most important content during congestion.

 The media producer assigns a numeric presidence to each stream.
 This is a strict prioritzation scheme, such that any available bandwidth is allocated to streams in descending order.
 QUIC supports stream prioritization but does not standardize any mechanisms; see Section 2.3 in {{QUIC}}.
 The media producer MUST support sending priorized streams.
-The media producer MAY choose to delay retransmitting lower priority streams when possible within QUIC flow control limits.
+The sender MAY choose to delay retransmitting lower priority streams when possible within QUIC flow control limits.

 The media consumer determines how long to wait for a given segment (buffer size) before skipping ahead.
 The media consumer MAY cancel a skipped segment to save bandwidth, or leave it downloading in the background (ex. to support rewind).